PCT Patent: Everything You Need to Know

 PCT timelines are tied to the initial date of the application rather than the submission date of the worldwide patent software.
 However, let us assume that your worldwide patent software is the primary one you're submitting, which does not take precedence over an earlier filed patent.
 In this case, you have 30 months from the submission date of the worldwide patent application to decide in which international locations you desire to apply for a patent.
 If you filed first in the United States, for instance, you could file a global software claiming the advantage of earlier filed U.S. software for as long as 12 months.

-Thus, those who filed within the U.S. on November 3, 2011, and filed a PCT software on or before November 3, 2012, would need to make your nationwide stage choices within 30 months from the first U.S. submission or on or before May 3, 2014.
+Thus, those who filed within the U.S. Nov.
+3, 2011, and filed a PCT software on or before Nov.
+3, 2012, would need to make your nationwide stage choices within 30 months from the first U.S. submission or on or before May 3, 2014.
 For this case, the PCT is favored, especially if you don’t know whether you'll need or want mostly worldwide safety in the end.
 You may determine later after the invention, as the market has developed and matured.
 You have 18 more months from the time of filing your worldwide patent software (or often 30 months from the submission date of the preliminary patent software of which you declare precedence) to start the nationwide section procedures with particular patent Workplaces and to satisfy the nationwide regulations.
 This extra time could be helpful to evaluate the possibilities of acquiring patents and marketing your invention in the international locations you intend to ensure patent safety and to assess the technical aspects of your invention and the continued need to safeguard your patent in these international locations.